 Channel Recommendations for Different Industries and Scenarios

-- Gaming and Mobile Apps: Use in-app push for daily reward reminders and event notifications, and email for less-frequent communications.
-SMS is rarely used except for VIP players.
+- Gaming and Mobile Apps : In-app push for daily reward loops and event launches.
+Email for re-engagement of churned users.
+SMS rarely used outside whales and VIPs.

 EngageLab: A Unified Solution for Scalable Engagement